LLNL/selfsupervised/README.md

 ### Design Concepts
 The source has several design choices which determine why certain things were done this way or that.

 :one: The Python source wraps around Caffe rather than using python layers.
 This is because python layers in Caffe do not support multiple GPU execution.
-This allows us preprocess data and even use a multi
+This allows us preprocess data and even use a multi process prefetcher  to speed up image loading.

 :two: We are running in a cluster environment.
 This is why it creates a project copy when you run it.
 This also keeps experiments in their own tidy folder.
 You can look beck to check how something actually ran.
+This is also why we load raw images rather than an lmdb.